 I have mixed feelings about the latest book Timberdoodle sent me to review.
 Entitled Everyone a Child Should Know, this 120-page volume by Claire Heath-Whyte offers one-page summaries of 52 heroes of the faith.

-I did not immediately fall in love with this book — I thought at first glance perhaps it was too simplistic — but in the weeks I’ve spent reading it aloud to my children, my appreciation for this slim volume has grown wider and deeper.
+I did not immediately fall in love with this book.
+I thought at first glance it was too simplistic.
+But in the weeks I’ve spent reading it aloud to my children, my appreciation for this slim volume has grown wider and deeper.

-Each story is told in a simplified way using repetitive language and themes.
+The author tells each story in a simplified way using repetitive language and themes.
 The format is perfect for introducing young readers to these famous “friends of Jesus,” although the brief biographical sketches definitely left me wanting to know more details.

 I suppose that’s the beauty of these introductory sketches, though.
 Covering the lives of so many people in a single volume was an ambitious undertaking.
 The author gives just enough information about each subject to whet our appetites for more.

 Of course, you aren’t obliged to rush through the book cover to cover.
 Instead, I’d suggest tackling a different Christian hero every week of the year.
 Use this book as a jumping off place.
 After reading the one-page synopsis (or having one of your children read it aloud — the practice will be good for them, and the text lends itself well to that), Google each name to see what other pertinent information you can find.